Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Underneath the bed is a ton of storage in the area called the van garage.
 Just like I did for the closet, I measured this space carefully and then went to the Container Store and got lightweight bins that fit perfectly in the area.
 I like storing stuff in bins because they are easy to pull out and swap out what’s in them based on the season and the specific gear we need.
 The bins also don’t add a lot of extra weight to the van like a robust drawer system would.

-Right now in our garage we have room for all of our camping and outdoor gear, shoes, extra dog and people food, my Starlink, and other miscellaneous gear, with lots of room to spare.
+Our garage had room for all of our camping and outdoor gear, shoes, extra dog and people food, Starlink, and other miscellaneous gear, with lots of room to spare.

 Gear organization in the garage of a 170" 4x4 Sprinter Van conversion built for outdoor adventure